 Quickly I finally made the decision to go inside and fight the crowd.
 As I slipped in silently I was also looking for my opportunity to find my place in the line.
 Now you have to get this picture in your mind.
 The door opened and the crowd of people were all standing at the counter and the waitress was moving as fast as she could but the line just wasn’t moving.
 The young lady behind the counter was refilling tea and delivering trays as efficient as possible but in my intelligent smarts, I knew something just isn’t right about this situation.
 Too many people in line and too much counter space on the other side told me that there was another register open but no one had realized it.
 Quick as a bunny rabbit, I said, “Excuse me sir”, and I slipped on through the line and ended up in the right place at the right time.
 I was second in line to a customer that had just finished getting his change and this told me that I was next.
 I was elated and ready to order.
 As the waiter looked at me and before he could say anything, I said, “My name is Eddie and I will be your customer today!”
 He laughed and took my order.Lesson #2, Look for opportunity in the least expected places if you don’t look, you won’t find.

 I have to say that the Chick-Fil-A combo really hit the spot.
 I sat there and enjoyed it to the fullest and took that moment to appreciate all that I have waiting on me when I get home.
 I have the most wonderful wife waiting on me and two great sons that I want to see when I walk through that door.
-I have my parents just down the road and I love them so much, beyond that…. there are two Great Pyrenees dogs and four goats waiting to be fed.
-Lesson #3, Take a moment to yourself now and then and Appreciate what you do have.
+I have my parents just down the road and I love them so much.
+There is something about those roadtrips that make you appreciate all that you have and all that you miss.

 The Power of Positive Speaking